micag2025/llmed_certification_FineTuneFlow/README.md

 ## Running the Pipeline

-**Note:** All scripts (fine-tuning, merging, evaluation, and inference) require and were tested with Python 3.10.
-TO BE DELETED

 **Dataset Selection and Preparation**
 - Dataset: Highlightsum dataset on Hugging Face
 - Sample Size: 2,000 training samples, 200 validation samples.